Positibe/CoreBundle/README.md

 PositibeCoreBundle
 ==================

-Positibe CoreBundle provides common features for Positibe bundles.
+Positibe CoreBundle provide common features to Positibe bundles.

 Integrate Sylius ResourcesBundle, Gedmo DoctrineExtension, Lunetics LocaleBundle and some other functions.